- Sort By Use

 Ashwagandha, also known as Indian ginseng and winter cherry, is a staple herb used in Ayurvedic medicine, and is the plant that is used to produce both Sensoril and KSM-66.
 The name “ashwagandha” means “smell of horse” and refers to the herb’s distinct smell and the belief that taking the herb gives you the virility and strength of a horse.
 The plant name is Withania somnifera, which means “sleep-inducing” in Latin.

 Ashwagandha contains steroidal lactones and alkaloids, including cuscohygrine, tropine, and withanolides.
 Most extracts of ashwagandha are standardized to withanolides.
 It is also the only plant to contain the compounds ashwagandhine, ashwaganidhine, and somniferine.
-The withanolide, withaferin A, acts as an anti-inflammatory and compound, along with inhibiting NF-KB, down-regulating VEGF expression, and modulating calcium channels.
-Withaferin A binds to and inhibits vimentin.

 Most extracts of ashwagandha are standardized to 2.5% withanolides.
 This means that 2.5% of the extract by weight is withanolides, which are a group of at least 7 related compounds in ashwagandha.
 Sensoril, on the other hand, is standardized to 10% withanolides.
 The goal of Sensoril Ashwagandha was to get the most potent extract, with the highest levels of withanolides on the market.
-This means that most people report Sensoril as being very strong, calming, and sedating.
+This means that most people report Sensoril as being very strong and calming.
 Often those with heavy stress, or those wanting restful sleep, will prefer Sensoril the most.

 Sensoril and KSM-66 Ashwagandha offer different benefits aside from potential stress relief.
 Some studies suggest that Sensoril may: